ForgeGit/Ulduar_PTR/readme.md

 ### Iron Council HM

 Most of the wipes happen close to the dead of the 2nd add (right before or right after).
-Likely related to tanks (not) surviving Steelbreaker Fusion Punch or increased damage in general.
+Likely related to tanks (not) surviving Steelbreaker Fusion Punch or increased damage of Phase 3 in general.